A wise sage once said:

 Clayton is a city in Miami and Montgomery counties in the U.S. state of Ohio.
 The population was 13,209 at the 2010 census.
 It is part of the Dayton Metropolitan Statistical Area.

 The median income in Clayton comes in at $70,856 and the median home value is $133,600 for 2019.

 There You Have It Mr. Or Mrs. Ohio Cheapskate

-If you’re looking at the cost of living numbers in Ohio, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Ohio, this is an accurate list of the most affordable places to live in ohio for 2019.

 Here’s a look at the most expensive cities in Ohio according to the data: